rohit299-hub/Assignment_1_/README.md

-# Assignment
+# Assignments
 excel functions  used to solve the assignment.

-##Assignment 2 and 3 added
+## Assignments 1 and 3 added